MetabolicEngineeringGroupCBMA/old_site/_protocols/Taq_purification.md

 ### Stock solutions:
 - 1M Tris-HCl pH 8
 - 500mM EDTA pH 8
+- Glycerol 50% v/v
-- Glycerol 50% and 75% (autoclaved)
+- Glycerol 75% v/v
 - 100mM PMSF in DMSO
-- 0.5% Tween 20
+- Tween 20
-- 0.5% Nonidet P40 (if you do not have Nonidet P40, take twice of the Tween)
+- Nonidet P40 (if you do not have Nonidet P40, take twice of the Tween)

 ### References and resources: